The Do’s and Don’ts of Caring for Your Newly Paved Driveway

 - Oil or fuel spills may cause damage to a newly applied sealer.

-- Turning your wheels with power steering while your car is stopped.
+- Turn your wheels with power steering while your car is stopped.
 Any sharp turn, even when your vehicle is moving, should be avoided.

 You should always feel free to call us about these matters or questions.
 There’s more at stake than the surfacing.
 It is about being satisfied with us.